harsha-builds/ML_System_Design/Introduction.md

 - [1] Identify requirements
 - [2] Training requirements

 There are many components required to train a model from end to end.
 These components include the data collection, feature engineering, feature selection, and loss function.
-For example, if we want to design a YouTube video recommendations model, it’s natural that the user doesn’t watch a lot of recommended videos.
+For example, if we want to design a `YouTube video recommendations model`, it’s natural that the user doesn’t watch a lot of recommended videos.
 Because of this, we have a lot of negative examples.
 The question is asked: How do we train models to handle an imbalance class?

 Once we deploy models in production, we will have feedback in real time.
 How do we monitor and make sure models don’t go stale?